-Of course, light sleepers might get awakened by their dogs if they move too much, scratch or snore in the night, but the truth is, sleeping with your dog can actually be very beneficial for your sleep!
+Of course, light sleepers might get awakened by their dogs if they move too much, scratch or snore in the middle of the night, but the truth is, sleeping with your dog can actually be a good idea for your sleep!

 Strengthen that bond!

-Basically, if you decide to let your pooch sleep with you:
+Basically, if you decide to let your puppy sleep with you:

-Set limits: Make sure it’s clear for your dog where his part of the bed is, where he’s permitted and where not.
+Set limits: The first thing is to make sure it’s clear for your dog where his part of the bed is, where he’s permitted and where not.

-Bathing your pet regularly is also recommended, to keep allergies, germs and unwanted smells away.
+Bathing your pet regularly is also the best thing to keep human allergies, germs, health concerns, and unwanted smells away.

 When to leave it be

-The reality is, there might as well be times where you shouldn’t share your bed with your dog, at least not yet.
+The reality is, there might as well be times when you shouldn’t share your bed with your dog, at least not yet.

-For example if you realize your dog might start showing signs of territorialism, it could mean that you’re both not ready to start sharing the bed.
-Guarding resources is quite a natural activity in the canine world.
-Dogs have a natural desire to feed, sleep, and reproduce, therefore guarding behavior is tied to survival.
+For example, if you realize your dog might start showing signs of territorialism, it could mean that you’re both not ready to start sharing the bed.

-To avoid disturbing your sleep, you'll want your dog to understand what is acceptable and unacceptable behavior, so we also recommend establishing some ground rules first.
+To avoid disrupting your quality of sleep, you'll want your dog to understand what is acceptable and unacceptable behavior, so we also recommend establishing some ground rules first.

 Here our simple guidelines:

-If they aren't potty trained: It's preferable to train your dog first before letting them sleep in your bed if they are too young and are still having accidents.
+If they aren't potty trained: The first step is to train your dog first before letting them sleep in your bed if they are too young and are still having accidents.

-When allergies or some diseases are present: It's recommended to avoid sharing a bed to avoid spreading additional germs.
+When allergies or some diseases are present: It's recommended to avoid sharing a bed to avoid spreading zoonotic disease.